dstewen/cm4-infra/README.md

 Welcome to my opinionated and extensible template for deploying a single Kubernetes cluster.
 The goal of this project is to make it easier for people interested in using Kubernetes to deploy a cluster at home on bare-metal or VMs.

-At a high level this project makes use of [makejinja](https://github.com/mirkolenz/makejinja) to read in a [configuration file](./config.sample.yaml) which will render out pre-made templates that you can then use to customize your Kubernetes experience further.
+At a high level this project makes use of [makejinja](https://github.com/mirkolenz/makejinja) to read in a [configuration file](./config.sample.yaml) which renders out templates that will allow you to install and manage your Kubernetes cluster with.

 ## ✨ Features